stmilne/icdsHelp/docs/08_BatchJobs.md

 Jobs submitted to SLURM are in the form of a "batch script".
-A batch script is a shell script that executes commands, with a preamble of comments of the form `#SBATCH ...` that specify:
+A batch script is a shell script that executes commands, with a preamble of comments which are SLURM directives `#SBATCH ...` to specify:

 - an **allocation** to charge for the job;
 - a **queue** (qos) to submit the job to;